 At Seven Peaks, children participate in an IB-PYP inquiry-based program that responds to their academic and developmental needs.
 We allow a balance for children to explore, investigate, and play through freely-chosen activities as well as adult-initiated activities.
 We call this “planning for possibilities.”
 We have four core areas of belief:

 We believe that children are naturally curious and full of wonder, with an innate ability to question and pursue their own learning.
 Our teachers view children as competent partners in the learning experience, and understand that each child has a unique pattern of growth and development.
 We encourage students to develop independence by taking initiative with their own self-care and organization.

 #2 LEARNING ENVIRONMENT

 Our safe and nurturing atmosphere encourages children to build confidence and take risks.
 We believe that children feel safe and supported when their sense of shared ownership and belonging is emphasized.
-Connections to home and family are viewed as integral to learning and are a visible part of curriculum planning and the environment.
-Children work together as a learning group, fostering their individual understanding as well as making collaborative discoveries.
+Connections to home and family are viewed as integral to learning, and are a visible part of curriculum planning and the environment.
+Children work together as a learning group to foster their individual understanding. as well as make collaborative discoveries.

 #4 Play And Exploration